Export Market Development Grants

 About the program

 We administer the government’s EMDG program.
-Since 1974, EMDG has assisted more than 51,000 unique small and medium size Australian businesses (SME) promote and market their products and services to over 180 countries world-wide.
+Since 1974, EMDG has assisted more than 51,000 unique small and medium size Australian businesses (SME) promote and market their products and services to more than 180 countries world-wide.
 Most of those SMEs received multiple grants across the years for up to 8 years.

 EMDG is an eligibility-based, demand-driven program.
 This means all eligible applicants receive a grant from the available funds.
 We do not base grants on the maximum grant tier caps.
 The grant amount depends on the: